Megalopolis Expressway Trial: Megalopolis Expressway Trial 4 (1992)

 A boy named Keiichi has been diagnosed with terminal cancer.
 His most favorite car is the Skyline GT-R (BNR32).
-His only wish, was to become a professional driver, like his idol Keiichi Tsuchiya.
-His older brother, Toshihiko sells not only his car (Silvia K's (S13)), but also his father's car as well, in order to buy a Red GT-R (BNR32).
+His only wish was to become a professional driver, like his idol Keiichi Tsuchiya.
+His older brother, Toshihiko sells not only his car (Silvia K's (S13), but also his father's car as well, in order to buy a Red GT-R (BNR32).
 Toshihiko chose to race on the streets because he knows his brother Keiichi won't be able to see it by the time he went pro.
 One day while visiting the tracks, the little boy happened to bump into Tsuchiya and was taken for a ride.
-As the younger brother's condition becomes worse, and on his deathbed, he makes his older brother promise to become a professional driver, and to beat Tsuchiya in a race.
+As the younger brother's condition becomes worse, and on his deathbed, he makes his older brother promise to become a professional driver and to beat Tsuchiya in a race.
 During the movie, several side racing action evolves, including a white RX-7 (FC3S) versus a yellow 180SX (RS13), as well as the black Supra Twin Turbo R (JZA70), which was beaten by the red GT-R (BNR32) by a margin in the 0-400m (Zero-Yon) street drag race, and making the latest tuning magazine cover.
-The man who owns white RX-7 (FC3S), Akira, later asked whether he was refused by Takahiro Yamanaka to race on the streets and challenged the Red GT-R (BNR32) to race on Shuto Expressway, saying 0-400m are for kids, asking him to create their own legend.
+The man who owns the white RX-7 (FC3S), Akira, later asked whether he was refused by Takahiro Yamanaka to race on the streets and challenged the Red GT-R (BNR32) to race on Shuto Expressway, saying 0-400m are for kids, asking him to create their own legend.
 Later the two crashed and ended up in the hospital.
 Takahiro Yamanaka, from the second film in the series, makes a special guest appearance as the mechanic who tunes the cars for the final race and as the trainer to Toshihiko, preparing him for the upcoming battle against Tsuchiya on the race track.